-As of March 19th, 88% of organizations have encouraged or required their employees to work from home.
-Since then, many of our coworkers and personal friends have felt the impact of this shift in their daily jobs, notably in the performance of applications like Zoom and MS Teams over their home Internet connections.
+Beginning in mid-March 2020, 88% of organizations have encouraged or required their employees to work from home.
+Since then, many of our coworkers and personal friends have felt the impact of this shift in their daily jobs, notably in the performance of applications like Zoom and Microsoft Teams over their home Internet connections.
 Skype calls were completely dropping, Zoom meetings were choppy where video was stalling and audio was dropping out, apps like Slack were just freezing, and connecting to the corporate VPN was just plain frustrating.

 For example, one person we talked to was still experiencing problems even after he had upgraded to a symmetrical 100/100 Mbps fiber line.
-This didn’t make sense to him as he thought that such robust connection would big enough to handle video conferences for two people working from home and the 4K videos that their child was streaming.
+This didn’t make sense to him as he thought that such robust connection would big enough to handle video conferences for two people working from home, even with a child streaming 4K videos.

 What we found was that the average fiber connection has downtime, instability, and degraded performance several times per month.
 More specifically, based on the data of our business office customers, we found that fiber connections:

-- Had over an hour of downtown per month on average
+- Had over an hour of downtime per month on average

 - Experienced almost 9 hours of degraded performance each month

-This all totaled up to an average of more than 10 hours of downtime or degraded performance per month over fiber.
+This all totaled up to an average of more than 10 hours of downtime or degraded performance per month on fiber optic circuits.

-To combat all of this, for the 40% of our business customers who were using fiber last Fall, Bigleaf performed an average of 222 QoS speed adjustments on fiber circuits the month we evaluated it.
-This means it automatically detected and prioritized business application traffic for VoIP, UCaaS, CCaaS, and remote desktops in real-time—protecting it and ensuring uptime and application performance over the highly-variable fiber internet connections.
+To combat all of this, for the 40% of our business customers who were using fiber last fall, Bigleaf performed an average of 222 QoS speed adjustments on fiber circuits in a single month.
+This means Bigleaf automatically detected and prioritized business application traffic for VoIP, UCaaS, CCaaS, and remote desktops in real time—protecting the traffic and ensuring uptime and application performance over the highly-variable fiber internet connections.

 Want to learn more about Home Office networking?